hameddavodi/About-Me/README.md

 - ⛲: I am familiar with Financial optimization and Market analysis.

-- ⚡: In my free time, I write guidence for beginners in economics and data science and read tech articles.

 - :mailbox: : How to reach me: ☕ [Linktr](https://linktr.ee/hameddavoodi)

 ---